 - Low levels of other rubbers (to ensure good compatibility with matrix).

-Over the past few years, new devulcanisation technologies have been developed to support product development from reprocessed waste rubber and incorporate these factors.
-These techniques include:
+Over the past few years, new devulcanisation and recycling technologies have been developed and commercialised that incorporate the above factors.
+These have enabled new products to be developed from reprocessed waste rubber.
+These new techniques include the following technologies:

-- Thermo-mechanical – high shear process (e.g. using an extruder)
+- Thermo-mechanical-high shear processes (e.g. using an extruder)

 - Biological agents

-Smithers Rapra has been involved in several UK and European multi-partner research projects developing recycling processes for polymers and rubbers – giving us a valuable insight into cutting edge developments in polymer recycling.
+Smithers Rapra has been involved in several UK and European multi-partner research projects developing processes and testing methodologies for the recycling of plastics and rubbers into high quality, high value products – giving us a valuable insight into cutting edge developments in polymer recycling.